- Health & Safety

-Indoor air quality can be affected in many ways.
-Internal pollution can be caused by such factors as construction materials used in the building, furnishings, fixtures, equipment and materials in use and even the land where the building is sited.
+Indoor air quality (IAQ) can be affected by factors such as construction materials, furnishings, fixtures, equipment, and even the land where the building is located.

-So having an indoor air quality assessment is important to ensure that your business meets these regulations.
+Workplace air monitoring and testing is important to ensure that your business meets these regulations.